 Read on to see exactly how you can bet on the NFL in New Jersey, both online and off.
 Plus, discover the latest in NFL betting trends on local teams such as the Philadelphia Eagles, and the New York Giants and New York Jets, who both play home games in New Jersey.

 Then dive a little deeper and you’ll find answers to the most frequently asked questions about NFL-related betting right here in New Jersey.

 Legal, single-game sports wagering launched in New Jersey in June 2018 when the state’s first retail sportsbook opened its doors.
 The first NJ sports betting apps went live in August of 2018.

-There are now 14 online sportsbooks in operation in the state, alongside 10 on-site books.
+There are now 17 online sportsbooks in operation in the state, alongside 10 on-site books.
 All the following NJ sportsbook operators are now ready, willing and able to take bets on the 2019-2020 NFL season.
 Some offer NJ sports betting bonuses, too.